otazelaar/Montage/README.md

 - Two different APIs were integrated using Retrofit

 - TMDB API https://www.themoviedb.org/
-  - Used to aquire database of movies for the MovieListScreen
+  - Used to acquire database of movies for the MovieListScreen
   - Associated IMDB movie ID was used with the OMDB database to aquire other desired data

 - OMDB API https://www.omdbapi.com/